-The kārearea / NZ falcon is the thirteenth most frequently encountered native forest bird species in these five-minute bird counts.
-Kārearea / NZ falcons have only been detected on ten occasions during these five-minute bird counts, providing too few detections to allow trends in encounter rates to be modelled.
-Kārearea / NZ falcon encounter rates have fluctuated from year to year between 2011 and 2020, from zero birds recorded in 2011, 2014 and 2019 to a mean of 0.01 birds encountered per bird count station in 2013, 2016 and 2018.
-Despite these year-to-year fluctuations, there does not appear to have been any overall trend in kārearea / NZ falcon encounter rates between 2011 and 2020 (Figure 3.2.25).
-Kārearea / NZ falcon is the fourteenth most frequently reported native forest bird species by citizen scientists in Wellington City, with 706 encounters recorded between 2011 and 2021 (Figure 3.2.26).
+The kārearea / NZ falcon is the twelfth most frequently encountered native forest bird species in these five-minute bird counts.
+Kārearea / NZ falcons have only been detected on fifteen occasions during these five-minute bird counts, providing too few detections to allow trends in encounter rates to be modelled.
+Kārearea / NZ falcon encounter rates have fluctuated from year to year between 2011 and 2021, from zero birds recorded in 2011, 2014 and 2019 to a mean of 0.03 birds encountered per bird count station in 2021.
+Despite these year-to-year fluctuations, there does not appear to have been any overall trend in kārearea / NZ falcon encounter rates between 2011 and 2021 (Figure 3.2.23).

+The kārearea / NZ falcon is the seventh most frequently reported native forest bird species by citizen scientists in Wellington City, with 1,997 encounters recorded between 2011 and 2022 (Figure 3.2.24).
 These reports have a remarkably uniform distribution across the city, which suggests that these reports represent a relatively small number of highly mobile individuals ranging freely in native forest, suburban and urban habitats throughout the city.
-Several pairs of kārearea / NZ falcons are known to breed in Wellington City, at locations including Zealandia, Ōtari-Wilton's Bush, Tinakori Hill and on Miramar Peninsula (eBird, 2021).
+Several pairs of kārearea / NZ falcons are known to breed in Wellington City, at locations including Zealandia, Ōtari-Wilton's Bush, Tinakori Hill and on Miramar Peninsula (eBird, 2022).
 Kārearea / NZ falcon typically occur at fairly low densities and are known to be highly mobile (Heather & Robertson, 2015), so are not expected to undergo any dramatic increases in Wellington City in response to local conservation management efforts.

-Figure 3.2.25: Mean (±SE) number of kārearea / NZ falcons recorded per five-minute bird count station in Wellington City between 2011 and 2020.
+Figure 3.2.23: Mean (±SE) number of kārearea / NZ falcons recorded per five-minute bird count station in Wellington City between 2011 and 2021.

-Figure 3.2.26: Distribution of kārearea / NZ falcons in Wellington City between 2011 and 2021.
-Orange circles represent kārearea / NZ falcon detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of kārearea / NZ falcons detected per station between 2011 and 2020.
-Yellow and green circles represent kārearea / NZ falcon observations reported by local citizen scientists via eBird or the New Zealand Bird Atlas between 2011 and 2021.
+Figure 3.2.24: Distribution of kārearea / NZ falcons in Wellington City between 2011 and 2022.
+Orange circles represent kārearea / NZ falcon detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of kārearea / NZ falcons detected per station between 2011 and 2021.
+Yellow, green and blue circles represent kārearea / NZ falcon observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2022.